Vauxhall Motors: 2000s

 In 2006, the third generation of the Vauxhall Corsa went on sale, after having its world premier launch at the 2006 British International Motor Show at ExCeL London.
 The second-generation Corsa had been Britain's most popular supermini for most of its production life, but by 2006, it had started to fall behind the best of its competitors, so an all-new model was launched.
 This Corsa sold far better than either of the previous Corsas, and it was an instant hit with buyers.
 Also in 2006, the second-generation Zafira was the 10th-best selling car in the UK, the first time that an MPV had featured in the top 10 in Britain.

 In 2007, Vauxhall's new 4x4, the Vauxhall Antara, was released in July.
 Vauxhall's powerful VXR8 that came with 306 kW was also introduced.

 In 2008, Vauxhall began rebranding with a modified corporate logo.
 The Vauxhall Insignia was launched at the 2008 British International Motor Show at ExCeL London, replacing the Vectra and won another "European Car of the Year".
 Vauxhall launched the new Agila city car.

 In 2009, a new generation of the Vauxhall Astra was launched.

-On 30 May 2009, a deal was announced that was to lead to the spin-off of the Vauxhall and Opel brands into a new company.
+On 30 May 2009, a deal was announced that was to lead to the spin-off of the Vauxhall and Opel marques into a new company.
 On 1 June 2009, Vauxhall Motors' troubled parent company, General Motors, filed for bankruptcy in a court in New York.
 By then, the sale of Vauxhall and its German sister subsidiary, Opel, was being negotiated as part of a strategy driven by the German government to ring fence the businesses from any General Motors asset liquidation.
 The sale to Canadian-owned Magna International was agreed on 10 September 2009, with the approval of the German government.
 During the announcement regarding the sale, Magna promised to keep the Vauxhall factory at Ellesmere Port open until 2013, but could not guarantee any further production after that date.
 On 3 November 2009, the GM board called off the Magna deal after coming to the conclusion that Opel and Vauxhall Motors was crucial to GM's global strategy.